nextcloud/spreed/docs/standalone-signaling-api-v1.md

 - `Spreed-Signaling-Checksum`: SHA256-HMAC of the random string and the request body, calculated with a shared secret.
 The shared secret is configured on both sides, so the checksum can be verified.
+- `Spreed-Signaling-Backend`: Base URL of the Nextcloud server performing the request.

 ### Example